A chance of light and fast-moving rain showers this afternoon

 TOMORROW:

 Decreasing cloud cover and quieter conditions throughout much of Wednesday.
 This happens as high pressure takes control of the region.
-Temperatures remain above average, with highs reach the mid 40’s.
+Temperatures remain above average, with highs reach the low 40’s.
 Overnight, cloud cover increases ahead of Thursday’s active weather pattern.
-Lows in the upper 20’s.
+Lows in the mid 20’s.

 REST OF THE WEEK:

-A chance of widespread rain showers on Thursday as a system of low pressure drives moisture off the Gulf of Mexico and into the Twin Tiers.
-Some rainfall could become moderate or heavy as temperatures rise to the low 50’s.
+A chance of widespread rain showers and a wintry mix on Thursday as a system of low pressure drives moisture off the Gulf of Mexico and into the Binghamton area.
+Highs reach the upper 30’s.
 Mostly Cloudy and dry on Friday, but a chance of snow and rain is likely on Saturday due to backend moisture from the Great Lakes.
 Drier weather returns on Sunday.
 Temperatures remain above average for the rest of the workweek.

 TUESDAY: CLOUDY, SHOWERS IN THE AFTERNOON